JvanKatwijk/qt-dab/README.md

  * touching the small icon left on the top of the right half will show (or hide) the **technical window**, a window showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
  * touching the small icon to the right next, the folder/directory in which the slides, the tii log and the log file are written is shown;
  * **NEW**: touching the small **blue** icon causes the device list to be displayed.
 Touching the icon again hides the icon.
-After selecting a device, the widget will be hidden as well.
+After selecting a device, the device list will be hidden as well.

 ![6.9](/res/read_me/devicelist.png)